fungg0/tp/docs/UserGuide.md

 - `DESIRED_GPA` must be a number from 0 to 5
 - Assumes remaining mods to be taken are all graded 4MC mods
 - Assumes user take 160MC by graduation
+- Modules that have not been graded will be treated as invisible

 Example usage: